top of page

 My work desk at my first job ever

-But I left within 6 months into my role.
-My motivation for making that leap was driven by
+But I ended up leaving less than six months into my role.
+I needed to get out.
+My motivation was driven by:

-2. Perhaps more importantly, the want of earning more money by being in banking.
+2. The want of earning more money by getting into a banking job.

 But I was not lucky.